DanielSchuette/bioinformatics/dataframe/README.md

 ## Overview

 This package implements a dataframe that is inspired by Python's `pandas.DataFrame`.
 A dataframe is a two-dimensional matrix-like data structure in which every column has a single data type and all columns are of equal length.
-In a dataframe, column names are (which must be unique) are used to identify columns that might be used for further computations.
+In a dataframe, column names must be unique because they are used to identify columns to then do further computations on.

 The core structures `Array` (1-D) and `Dataframe` (2-D) along with the most basic methods are defined in `dataframe.go`.
 Computations that can be done on those two data structures are implemented in `math.go`.